petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/setting-default-permissions.md

 ![Verify that the permissions configured at the instance level appear here.](./setting-default-permissions/images/03.png)

 ## Setting Default Permissions at the Site Level

+!!! important
+    Currently, this feature is behind a release feature flag (LPD-21265).
+Read [Release Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 Default permissions at the site level take precedence over default permissions at the instance level.

 1. Go to the appropriate site, open the *Site Menu* (![Site Menu](../../../images/icon-product-menu.png)), and go to *Configuration* &rarr; *Site Settings*.